jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.44 StandardDeviationOfSlope

-Calculates the standard deviation of slope from an input DEM..
+Calculates the standard deviation of slope from an input DEM.

 *Parameters*: